-A variety of soil types are found across these tracts.
-USDA - NRCS soil survey indicated Land Capability Classification as a mixture of 3E, 4E, and 6E soils.
-The majority of the acres are class 3E and 4E soils, which are generally suitable for small grain crop production.
-Most acres would meet current DNRC breaking criteria. ("If properly managed, soils in classes 1, 2, 3, 4 are suitable for the mechanized production of commonly grown field crops and for pasture and woodland.
+A variety of soil types exist across this tract.
+USDA - NRCS soil survey indicated Land Capability Classification as a mixture of 6W, 7E and 7S soils.
+The entire tract would not meet current DNRC break policy, nor would it make viable cropland. ("If properly managed, soils in classes 1, 2, 3, 4 are suitable for the mechanized production of commonly grown field crops and for pasture and woodland.
 The degree of the soil limitations affecting the production of cultivated crops increases progressively from class 1 to class 5.
 The limitations can affect levels of production and the risk of permanent soil deterioration caused by erosion and other factors.
 Soils in classes 5, 6, 7 are generally not suitable for mechanized productions without special management.
 Capability subclasses indicate the dominant limitations in the class, E, shows that the main hazard is the risk of erosion unless a close growing plant cover is maintained."
 From USDA-NRCS Soil Survey).
-Topography is flat to gently rolling native rangeland.
+Topography varies from gently rolling to "breaks" with steep slopes.
 Soils are stable due to the permanent vegetation cover.
 The proposal does not involve any on the ground disturbance, so there are no soil effect differences between the alternatives.
 It is expected that this land will be used for livestock grazing in the future.
-The State owns, and would retain ownership of, all mineral rights associated with these tracts.
+The State owns, and would retain ownership of, all mineral rights associated with this tract.